Rezzt-93/-data-analytics-portfolio-projects/sql/NBA exploration/README.md

 - The number of player records and the time range covered by the dataset
 - Season leaders based on combined points, rebounds, and assists per game
 - Scoring patterns across first-round draft positions
-- The growth and performance of international players
+- The long-term growth of international representation

 The project uses season-level data covering 27 NBA seasons, from 1996-97 through 2022-23.